supervisely-ecosystem/tag-to-object-class/README.md

 Initially you select a set of tags to create classes from it.
 It is expected that each object in source project is associated with only one tag from the set.

 After conversion the tags from the selected set will be removed and appropriate new classes will be created.
+For example, an object associated with tag `Orange` will belong to class `Orange`.

 #### Technical note.
 1. Only tags without values (tag type `None`) are accepted.
 2. If some objects are not associated with any of selected tags, then classes of the objects will remain.
+Otherwise, unused classes will be removed.
 3. If there is a tag associated with objects of different shapes (e.g., `Rectangle` and `Bitmap`) the conversion is impossible.